BasWilson/infra/README.md

   - "DIGITALOCEAN_TOKEN"
 ```
 What this means:
-- `name`: The name of your provider.ß
+- `name`: The name of your provider.
 - `env_vars`: The environment variables that are required for your provider to work.

 All of these except for `env_vars` are required.